SoulWallet/ETHShanghai2022/README.md

 6. Deploy the solidity contract to the rinkeby testnet using hardhat `>npx hardhat run scripts/deploy.js --network rinkeby`
 7. Add your contract address to the .env file
 8. Run your front end in dev mode `>npm start` OR deploy with Fleek https://fleek.co/

-# Read-me still a work in progress.... watch this git commit!
-XD

-Dev Things (contracts):
-- Solidity
-- Hardhat
-- Alchemy

-Ways to save your NFT SVG

-1. You can save it in the contract itself
-2. You can save it as an IPFS CID
-3. You can use web2... (we wouldn't do that though would we!)

-Run contract: npx hardhat

-> run scripts/run.js
-> Deploy contract to rinkeby:
-> npx hardhat run scripts/deploy.js --network rinkeby

-Running the front end localy (or host on Fleek) npm install && npm start

-To make this project from scratch:

 Dependencies:
 Node installed.